 To Find Their Google Places Page And Give The Review

-If you find a listing here click the business name blue link to get to the Places Page.
+Enter their buisness name in the search field upper left corner.
+If you find a listing here you will then see it listed below the search field.
+Scroll down the business listing until you see the “Write a Review” link.
 You can also enter the phone number as a way of locating their page.
-If you don't find a listing next check Google Places by searching in the usual, organic search results.
+If you don’t find a listing next check Google Places by searching in the usual, organic search results.

 One thing that can make finding the Google Places Page confusing is that Google Places is a subset of Google Maps.
 And while similar information about businesses are displayed with the red pin in both, the format the information is displayed is different depending upon if you are accessing it through Google Maps or Google Places which is more detailed.
 For example, look at how photos get squished or elongated clicking on Google Maps or the Google Places Pages.
 Google Maps listings are smaller, Google Places bigger and more detailed.

-If you don't find a listing in Google Maps, check Google Places by entering their name or business in the Google search box.
-When the Google search result loads, under the Google logo top left corner main menu, at the bottom of the list of search options click "More" and it will now show the "Places" option with the red pin.
-Click it.
+If you don’t find a listing in Google Maps, check Google Places by entering their name or business in the Google search box.
+When the Google search result loads you will see it appearing in the right column and scroll down to the “Write a Review” button.

 If you have a Google account log in and are returned to the page for your review.
 If you don’t yet have a Google account its very simple and takes about a minute.

 Very important that you click the star ratings and see them light up or the entry won’t save when you submit.
 Carefully note this is the number one cause of people thinking they have submitted a review, but the star rating wasn’t clicked and they need to go back in and do it again.
 Enter your review and submit – and its very important to then check it afterwards to be certain it is showing properly.